Victor H. Mair

-Victor Henry Mair (/mɛər/; born March 25, 1943) is an American sinologist currently serving as a professor of Chinese at the University of Pennsylvania.
-Among other accomplishments, Mair has edited the standard Columbia History of Chinese Literature and the Columbia Anthology of Traditional Chinese Literature.
-Mair is the series editor of the Cambria Sinophone World Series (Cambria Press), and his book coauthored with Miriam Robbins Dexter (published by Cambria Press), Sacred Display: Divine and Magical Female Figures of Eurasia, won the Sarasvati Award for the Best Nonfiction Book in Women and Mythology.
+Victor Henry Mair (/mɛər/; March 25, 1943 – June 28, 2026) was an American sinologist and professor of Chinese at the University of Pennsylvania.
+Mair was the editor of the Columbia History of Chinese Literature and the Columbia Anthology of Traditional Chinese Literature and was the series editor of the Cambria Sinophone World Series (Cambria Press).
+His book Sacred Display: Divine and Magical Female Figures of Eurasia, coauthored with Miriam Robbins Dexter, won the Sarasvati Award for the Best Nonfiction Book in Women and Mythology.

 Life and career

-Victor H. Mair was born on March 25, 1943, in East Canton, Ohio.
+Victor H. Mair was born in East Canton, Ohio on March 25, 1943.
 After high school, Mair attended Dartmouth College, where, in addition to his studies, he was a member of the Dartmouth Big Green men's basketball team.
 He graduated with an A.B. in 1965, then joined the Peace Corps and served in Nepal for two years.
 After leaving the Peace Corps in 1967, Mair returned to the United States and enrolled in the Buddhist Studies program at the University of Washington, where he began studying Buddhism, Sanskrit, and Classical Tibetan.
 In 1968, Mair won a Marshall Scholarship and moved to the School of Oriental and African Studies, University of London to further study Chinese and Sanskrit, receiving a B.A.
 (Hons) in 1972 and an M.Phil. in 1974.
 He then went to Harvard University to pursue doctoral studies in Chinese under the New Zealand scholar Patrick Hanan.
 He received a Ph.D. in 1976 with a doctoral dissertation entitled "Popular Narratives From Tun-huang", a study and translation of folk literature discovered among the Dunhuang manuscripts.

 After completing his Ph.D., Mair joined the faculty at Harvard as an assistant professor and taught there for three years.
-In 1979, Mair left Harvard to join the faculty of the University of Pennsylvania, where he has remained ever since.
-He is also founder and editor of Sino-Platonic Papers, an academic journal examining Chinese, East Asian and Central Asian linguistics and literature.
+In 1979, Mair left Harvard to join the faculty of the University of Pennsylvania, where he remained for the rest of his life.
+He was also founder and editor of Sino-Platonic Papers, an academic journal examining Chinese, East Asian and Central Asian linguistics and literature.
+He was twice a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden (Fall 2004, Spring 2008).

-Mair specializes in early written vernacular Chinese, and is responsible for translations of the Dao De Jing (the Mawangdui Silk Texts version), the Zhuangzi and The Art of War.
-He has also collaborated on interdisciplinary research on the archeology of Eastern Central Asia.
+Mair specialized in early written vernacular Chinese, and was responsible for translations of the Dao De Jing (the Mawangdui Silk Texts version), the Zhuangzi and The Art of War.
+He also collaborated on interdisciplinary research on the archeology of Eastern Central Asia.
 The American Philosophical Society awarded him membership in 2007.

 In 1969, Mair married Chang Li-ch'ing (張立青 (Zhāng Lìqīng); 1936-2010), a Chinese-Taiwanese scholar who taught Mandarin Chinese at the University of Washington, Tunghai University, Bryn Mawr College, Harvard University, the University of Pennsylvania, and Swarthmore College.
 Together they had one son, Thomas Krishna Mair.

 Three of Mair's former students characterize his wide-ranging scholarship.